India Heart Disease, Causes and Solutions

 • There was 6.5 million strokes

-• The increases was seen in all age groups.
+• The increases were seen in all age groups.

 • The highest proportion of deaths was due to people under the age of 70 years.